tradingview-pine-seeds/docs/data_tutorial.md

 ## Add symbol and its data

+> __Note__
+>
+> If you have any questions or problems that you are unable to handle, please contact us at pine.seeds@tradingview.com.

 ### Step 1.
 Add symbol description

 1. Add your symbol description to the [JSON file](data.md#symbol_info-format) in the `symbol_info/repo_name.json` directory.
 2. In your repository, open *Actions* and check if the *Check data* action finished successfully.
 3. In the main repository, open *Actions* and check if the *Upload data* action finished successfully.
-Go to *Pull requests* and check that the pull request was merged automatically.
-If the *Pull requests* was not merged automatically check [FAQ](/faq.md#q-what-if-my-pull-request-was-not-merged-automatically)
+4. In the main repository, go to *Pull requests* and check that the pull request was merged automatically.
+    If the it was not merged automatically check the action logs for validation warnings and errors.
-4. Open the [TradingView chart][tv-chart] and enter your symbol full name in [*Symbol Search*](ui.md#symbol-search).
+5. Open the [TradingView chart][tv-chart] and enter your symbol full name in [*Symbol Search*](ui.md#symbol-search).
     On the chart, you will see `No data here` for your symbol.
     If you see `Invalid symbol`, it means that the symbol has not been uploaded into the TradingView storage yet.

 >__Important__
 >
-> 1. Symbols are uploaded into the TradingView storage at every 10th minute.
+> 1. Symbols are uploaded into the TradingView storage every 10 minute.
 > Hence, the maximum time for symbols to appear on the chart is 10 minute.
 >
 > 2. Do not [add symbol data](#step-2-add-symbol-data) before `No data here` appears on the chart.